 Since cheese is the star of classic fondue, you want to buy a high-quality block of cheese.
 Any one of these will work beautifully or, use a combination of melting cheeses.
 You want the best quality aged fromage from a specialty store or the gourmet department of your grocer.
 Any one, or a combination of these, makes a delicious dip!

-- Gruyere is a favorite cheese in Swiss fondue’s because it offers a nutty, buttery flavor and melts beautifully!
+- Gruyere is a favorite in Swiss fondue because it offers a nutty, buttery flavor and melts beautifully!

-- Emmental, also known as Emmentaler or Emmenthal, is basically Swiss cheese that offers a slight tangy flavor.
-Gruyere is also an aged cheese with a slight nutty flavor.
+- Emmental, also known as Emmentaler or Emmental, is basically Swiss offers a slight tangy flavor.

-- Fontina is also from cow’s milk, and has a nutty, yet slightly sweet flavor.
-When combined, these three cheese varieties make the perfect cheese dip for dipping bread and enjoying a glass of wine.
+- Fontina is also from cow's milk, and has a nutty, yet slightly sweet flavor.
+When combined, these three cheese varieties make the perfect fondue for dipping bread and enjoying a glass of wine.